-This poster of the late Soviet President Leonid Brezhnev, whose death was announced vesterday. still stood in Moscow.
+This poster of the late Soviet President Leonid Brezhnev, whose death was announced yesterday, still stood in Moscow.
 It reads "The strength of the party is in unity with the people."
-To the right, Reagan comments on future U.S. - U.S.S.R. relations, and on page 3 Brezbnev funeral plans and Carol Camp's exclusive interview on Brezhnev reactions are featured.
-(AP Photo) Nuclear arms race Mendelsohn shifts blame to U.S.
+To the right, Reagan comments on future U.S. - U.S.S.R. relations, and on page 3 Brezhnev funeral plans and Carol Camp's exclusive interview on Brezhnev reactions are featured.
+(AP Photo) Mendelsohn shifts blame to U.S.